JRandy77/SupervisedML/Slides/markdown/00_intro.md

 Before training any model, we will answer:

-- What variables are there?.
+- What variables are there?
 - Which features look related to the target?

 Good exploration = better modeling later.